ceems-dev/helm-charts/charts/ceems-exporter/README.md

 </div>
 			</td>
 			<td>
-Provide a name in place of kube-ceems for `app:` labels
+Provide a name in place of ceems-exporter for `app:` labels
 </td>
 		</tr>
 		<tr>